CodeItQuick/CodeItQuick.github.io/_posts/2023-12-7-poker-staking-learnings.md

 So maybe at 1 months we split winnings 60/40, the next 1 months we split winnings 80/20, and the following 1 months its 80/20.
 At that point I pay him out.
 From his
 $3000 investment he stands to make $1400x2=$2800 * 40% = $1120.
 The next period will be $2800 x 20% = $560, and the last 6 months will be another $560.So his total
 earnings would be $1120 + $1120 = $2240 (be sure to check my math).
 His original stake of $3000 has been reasonable returned for $2240.
-He makes half of the money in the first 6 months
+He makes half of the money in the first 1 months
-(the highest risk period), and trailing returns in the proceeding year which are relatively low risk (if I can beat the limit for 3 months, I'm probably a winner there).
+(the highest risk period), and trailing returns in the proceeding 2 months which are relatively low risk.
 Returning the investment at that point is easy as I still have all of his original deposit, so I would just return it.

 Editors note: realized I forgot to multiply by months in my math.
 I've just (extremely lazily) reduced timelines to 1 month to make the math work.